Enghin84/hardhat-tutorial/readme.md

 ## Contract interaction

-Now it's time to interact with the smart contract that we have just deployed
+Now it's time to interact with the smart contract that we have just deployed (img snippets here https://imgur.com/a/mwLYF2r)

 ### Step 1 Allowance & Approve